Custom installation of Azure AD Connect

 - A Windows Server 2012 R2 or later server for the Web Application Proxy server with remote management enabled

 - An SSL certificate for the federation service name you intend to use (for example sts.contoso.com)

 You can update SSL certificate for your AD FS farm using Azure AD Connect even if you do not use it to manage your federation trust.

 AD FS configuration pre-requisites

 To configure your AD FS farm using Azure AD Connect, ensure WinRM is enabled on the remote servers.
+Make sure you have completed the other tasks in federation prerequisites.
 In addition, go through the ports requirement listed in Table 3 - Azure AD Connect and Federation Servers/WAP.

 Create a new AD FS farm or use an existing AD FS farm

 You can use an existing AD FS farm or you can choose to create a new AD FS farm.
 If you choose to create a new one, you are required to provide the SSL certificate.
 If the SSL certificate is protected by a password, you are prompted for the password.